peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public string ToJSONString();

 Converts this object to a text string in JavaScript Object Notation (JSON) format.
 See the overload to ToJSONString taking a JSONOptions argument for further information.
-If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the JSON string in an undefined order.
+If the CBOR object contains CBOR maps, or is a CBOR map itself, the order in which the keys to the map are written out to the JSON string is undefined unless the map was created using the NewOrderedMap method.
 Map keys other than untagged text strings are converted to JSON strings before writing them out (for example,  `22("Test")`  is converted to  `"Test"`  and  `true`  is converted to  `"true"`  ).
-If, after such conversion, two or more map keys are identical, this method throws a CBORException.
+After such conversion, if two or more map keys are identical, this method throws a CBORException.
 The example code given in <b>PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)</b> can be used to write out certain keys of a CBOR map in a given order to a JSON string, or to write out a CBOR object as part of a JSON text sequence.

 <b>Warning:</b> In general, if this CBOR object contains integer map keys or uses other features not supported in JSON, and the application converts this CBOR object to JSON and back to CBOR, the application <i>should not</i> expect the new CBOR object to be exactly the same as the original.
 This is because the conversion in many cases may have to convert unsupported features in JSON to supported features which correspond to a different feature in CBOR (such as converting integer map keys, which are supported in CBOR but not JSON, to text strings, which are supported in both).